-MySQL provides two ways to create the SSL certificate and key files and RSA key-pair files required to support secure connections using SSL and secure password exchange using RSA over unencrypted connections, if those files are missing:
+MySQL provides these ways to create the SSL certificate and key files and RSA key-pair files required to support secure connections using SSL and secure password exchange using RSA over unencrypted connections, if those files are missing:

 Users can invoke the mysql_ssl_rsa_setup utility manually.

 For some distribution types, such as RPM packages, mysql_ssl_rsa_setup invocation occurs during data directory initialization.
 In this case, the MySQL distribution need not have been compiled using OpenSSL as long as the openssl command is available.

 Server autogeneration and mysql_ssl_rsa_setup help lower the barrier to using SSL by making it easier to generate the required files.
 However, certificates generated by these methods are self-signed, which may not be very secure.
 After you gain experience using such files, consider obtaining certificate/key material from a registered certificate authority.

 MySQL servers have the capability of automatically generating

 missing SSL and RSA files at startup, for MySQL distributions

 compiled using OpenSSL.
 The

 system variables control automatic generation of these files.

 Both variables are enabled by default.
 They can be enabled at